forest512/WorkList/January2018.md

 #### Current work
 - [x] Employed the delete particle option in sediFoam, try to finger out the add particle option.
 - [x] Jamming cases updated in github (private).
+- [x] Talked with Dr. strom about the flocculation formed in the shear flow.

 #### To do in the next work
 - [ ] Validate the current case's results.